Malcolm

 To hold these honoured titles.

-"Malcolm takes it all back; but his words once spoken cannot simply be canceled.
-They continue to color indirectly our sense of the next king of Scotland."
+"In due course, Malcolm takes it all back; but his words once spoken cannot simply be canceled, erased as if they were on paper. … Perhaps they continue to color indirectly our sense of the next king of Scotland."

-— Susan Snyder, Macbeth: A Modern Perspective (Folger Shakespeare Library)
+— Susan Snyder, Macbeth: A Modern Perspective, Folger Shakespeare Library

 Key Quotes

-This murderous shaft that's shot
+Quote 1This murderous shaft that’s shot

 Hath not yet lighted, and our safest way